 - Nature Walk:

 Visit your local park and talk about the things you see, hear, smell and feel.
 Bring a camera along and take pictures of the environment, such as flowers, rocks, trees and so on.
 When you get home, ask your child to label each photo with a sentence or two to describe the photo.
-You can even try write a poem about each photo or try writing a story linking all the photos together.
+You can even try writing a poem about each photo or try writing a story linking all the photos together.

 - Sight Word Island Hopping:

 This is an amazing activity which I found over at education.com.
 It is great for teaching kids new words over the summer break.
-All you need is some chalk and a pavement for this fun outdoor game.
-It can played with one child or a group of children.
+All you need is some chalk and pavement for this fun outdoor game.
+It can be played with one child or a group of children.
 The purpose of the game is for the child to hop from one island to another, spelling out a word they are struggling with.
 If they spell the word wrong they have to start again from the starting island.
 Read the full instructions on how to play here.

 - Sight Word Water Game:

-In this fun summer game, you again need some chalk, a pavement and some water balloons or wet sponges.
+In this fun summer game, you again need some chalk, pavement and some water balloons or wet sponges.
 Using the chalk write out some words that your child is struggling with.
 Then ask your child to throw the balloons/ wet sponges at the words one by one, until they fade away.
 Once the whole word has faded away, ask your child if they remember how to spell the word.
 If they don’t remember begin the whole process again.

 - Nature Journal:

 The summer is the perfect time to see different animal species out and about.
 This can provide an excellent outdoor adventure for all those budding, young adventurers.
-First do a bit of research to see what wildlife are available in your area to spot.
+First, do a bit of research to see what wildlife is available in your area to spot.
 Then choose around two species that are not rare that your child can analyse.
-In a notebook, your child can then write notes, draw pictures, add photographs of that species daily to learn about that species.
-Your child can even create an observation chart, observing the location the species was spotted at, timing, and weather conditions etc.
+In a notebook, your child can then write notes, draw pictures, and add photographs of that species daily to learn about that species.
+Your child can even create an observation chart, observing the location the species was spotted at, timing, weather conditions etc.

 - Treasure Hunt:

 Make a map of the “treasure hunt” area and pick a place to hide the treasure (ensure that it is not an obvious place).
-At each location on the map there should be a clue that will bring the child one step closer to finding the treasure.
+At each location on the map, there should be a clue that will bring the child one step closer to finding the treasure.
 The clues can be in the form of rhymes, riddles or simply “take 10 steps from the playhouse”.
 The treasure itself can be anything from chocolates to toy jewels.
 A treasure hunt is always a great success with kids, the kids can even dress up as pirates for added drama!

 More Summer Writing Prompts for Kids: